redplanetlabs/specter/README.md

 # About

 Specter is a library for concisely querying and updating nested data structures.
-One way to think of it is "get-in" and "assoc-in" on steroids.
+One way to think of it is "get-in" and "assoc-in" on steroids, though Specter works on any data structure, not just maps.
 It is similar to the concept of a "lens" in functional programming, though it has some important extensions.

 # Latest Version